elfnews/perceptron/README.md

-# perceptron
+# Perceptron Algorithm
-Perceptron algorithm examples
+Examples that use perceptron algorithm used in machine learning